base-angewandte/image-backend/docs/install.md

     ```

 ### The full developer setup

+> Disclaimer: make sure to explicitly set the relevant `POSTGRES_*` variables in your
+> artdb/artdb/.env file, if you have changed any of the corresponding `DB_*`
+> parameters in your .env file.
+This is not necessary for dockerised setups, but in your
+> local django dev server those environement variables are not assigned
+> automagically.
+Take a look at the [](./configuration.md) section for details.

 * Install the latest python 3.8 and create virtualenv e.g. via `pyenv` and `pyenv-virtualenv`.